 The nature of the programme is such that candidates from a wide variety of backgrounds will be considered.

-Equivalent qualifications will be considered for entry onto the programme.
-For example, a candidate with a good HND, together with at least five years relevant experience, would be considered.
-The candidate would be expected to provide evidence to support his/her application.
+Equivalent qualifications will be considered for entry on to the programme.
+For example, the university would consider a candidate with a good HND, together with at least five years' relevant experience.
+The candidate would be expected to provide evidence to support their application.

 Other skills considered

-Our offers are not solely based on academic results.
-We will take you skills, achievement and life experience into consideration.
+Our offers are not solely based on academic results; we will also take your skills, achievement and life experience into consideration.

 Evidence of personal, professional and educational experience will be sought, to provide indicators of the ability of an individual to satisfy the requirements of the programme.

 This programme provides graduates with a wide range of professional skills and competencies that are transferable within business sectors and from sector to sector.
-Oral and written skills are developed enabling individuals to grow in confidence through the programme of study.
+Students develop oral and written skills to enable enabling individuals to grow in confidence through the programme of study.